linkerd/website/linkerd.io/content/2/features/distributed-tracing.md

 +++
 title = "Distributed Tracing"
-description = "Linkerd 2.x provides some of the features of distributed tracing, but does not currently emit spans."
+description = "You can enabled distributed tracing support in Linkerd."
 +++

 Tracing can be an invaluable tool in debugging distributed systems performance, especially for identifying bottlenecks and understanding the latency cost of each component in your system.
-If you're not already familiar with the idea behind distributed tracing, [Distributed Tracing for Polyglot Microservices](/2016/05/17/distributed-tracing-for-polyglot-microservices/) gives a good overview of the concepts.

 Linkerd can be configured to emit trace spans from the proxies, allowing you to see exactly what time requests and responses spend inside.

-Unfortunately, unlike most of the features of Linkerd, both code changes and configuration are required.
-You can read up on [Distributed tracing in the service mesh: four myths](/2019/08/09/service-mesh-distributed-tracing-myths/) for a deep dive into why this is.
+Unlike most of the features of Linkerd, distributed tracing requires both code changes and configuration.
+(You can read up on [Distributed tracing in the service mesh: four myths](/2019/08/09/service-mesh-distributed-tracing-myths/) for why this is.)

-Alternatively, Linkerd also provides some of the features that are often associated with distributed tracing, including:
+Furthermore, Linkerd provides many of the features that are often associated with distributed tracing, *without* requiring configuration or application changes, including:

 * Live service topology and dependency graphs
 * Aggregated service health, latencies, and request volumes
 * Aggregated path / route health, latencies, and request volumes

-These features are provided *automatically*, without requiring changes to the application or instrumentation with distributed tracing libraries.

 For example, Linkerd can display a live topology of all incoming and outgoing dependencies for a service, without requiring distributed tracing or any other